 Janelle Gendrano is the Deputy Director of Baltimore’s Promise.
-Prior to this role, she served as the Senior Director of Programs and focuses on the implementation of strategies and initiatives across the cradle to career continuum.
-Prior to joining Baltimore’s Promise, she served as a Program Associate at the Annie E. Casey Foundation.
+Prior to this role, she served as the Senior Director of Programs and focused on the implementation of strategies and initiatives across the cradle to career continuum.

 Janelle planted roots in Baltimore after being selected as a National Urban Fellow and conducting her fellowship at the Annie E. Casey Foundation.
 At Casey, she worked closely with the Baltimore Civic Site team on issues at the intersection of education and community development.
 Post-fellowship, Janelle formally joined the Baltimore team as a Program Associate.
 In this role, she led the Foundation’s citywide investments in out of school time, managed Casey’s role in citywide summer systems-building, oversaw the Foundation’s partnership with an early childhood center and K-8 school in East Baltimore, and structured education-related investments aimed at improving outcomes for Opportunity Youth and young adults at risk of disconnection from school and work.

 Janelle received a B.A. from Rutgers University; a M.A. in Social Studies from Teachers College, Columbia University; and a M.P.A. from The City University of New York, Marxe School of Public and International Affairs via the National Urban Fellows program at Baruch College.
 She lives in Reservoir Hill with her husband Matthew and their dog, Gus.